About

 My doctoral research has been supported by funding from Concordia University, Fonds de recherche du Québec – Société et Culture (FRQSC), the Quebec Interuniversity Center for Social Statistics (QICSS), and the Canadian Research Data Centre Network (CRDCN).

-I teach courses in Sociology of Health, Social Statistics, Quantitative Research Methods, and Survey Methodology.
+I teach courses in Applied Social Statistics, Quantitative Research Methods, Sociology of Health, Survey Methodology, and Social History of Statistics and Psychiatry.

 Research Interests